0xDEADFED5/folder_hasher/README.md

 if you run folder_hasher and hashes.txt doesn't exist:

-it will hash every file current folder and all subfolders and save the hashes in hashes.txt
+it will hash every file in current folder and all subfolders and save the hashes in hashes.txt

 if you run folder_hasher and hashes.txt does exist: